 Sigma Micro Combo LED light set

 These Sigma Micro Combo lights are pretty hard to fault.
 Amazon

 These were originally designed as ‘sports’ lights, ideal for anything from cycling and jogging to rollerblading.
 They make great commuter lights because they’re unusually powerful for their size.
-It’s pretty hard to fault them.

-They weigh next to nothing and despite only having one LED, they’ll be sure to get you noticed.
+They weigh next to nothing too and despite only having one LED, they’ll be sure to get you noticed.

 Topeak RedLite Mega Rear Safety Light

 The Topeak RedLite Mega rear light is one of the best out.
 Amazon